Harmonic series (mathematics): Crossing a desert

 where $H_n$ is the $n$th harmonic number.
 The divergence of the harmonic series implies that crossings of any length are possible with enough fuel.

 For instance, for Alcuin's version of the problem, $r=30$: a camel can carry 30 measures of grain and can travel one leuca while eating a single measure, where a leuca is a unit of distance roughly equal to 2.3 km.
 The problem has $n=3$: there are 90 measures of grain, enough to supply three trips.
 For the standard formulation of the desert-crossing problem, it would be possible for the camel to travel $\tfrac{30}{2}\bigl(\tfrac13+\tfrac12+\tfrac11)=27.5$ leucas and return, by placing a grain storage depot 5 leucas from the base on the first trip and 12.5 leucas from the base on the second trip.
-However, Alcuin instead asks a slightly different question, how much grain can be transported a distance of 30 leucas without a final return trip, and either strands some camels in the desert or fails to account for the amount of grain consumed by a camel on its return trips.
+However, Alcuin instead asks how much grain can be transported a distance of 30 leucas without a final return trip, either stranding some camels in the desert or failing to account for the amount of grain consumed by camels on their return trips.